 Immobilizer ignition system is designed to reduce the possibility of “ride away” theft.
 This system must recognize the “coded ignition key” in order for the unit to start.
 If the immobilizer ignition does not recognize the key (or a thief’s screwdriver or other type of “jimmy tool”) the bike will not start even if the ignition is turned or forced into the on position.
 If the system does not recognize the coded chip in the ignition key, it will not allow the ignition system, fuel pump or starter motor to function.

-Newly designed race inspired fairing improves both aerodynamics and style.
+Race inspired fairing improves both aerodynamics and style.
 The fairing features a slant nose front profile for aerodynamic streamlining, with engine revealing side cut outs.
-The air ducts are new for 2009.

 Windshield features a “screw less” design for a cleaner, more trick appearance.